I want all the drugs

 “They’re addictive,” my Dad advised.

-Years later, I found out that my father, ever the businessman, resold the pills to a member of
+Years later, I found out that my father, ever the businessman, resold the pills to members of

 his extended network of associates.